Mail Envelope/Letter drawing

 The Membership

 • The monthly membership fee allows us to provide you with the absolute best care imaginable.
 With this model, we're able to spend extra time with our patients: focusing on their concerns, and really dialing in to not just treating disease, but going over preventive strategies, before problems strike.
-We often spend over an hour with patients at their first visit, talking about how to best tailor a plan to their needs.
+We spend over an hour with patients at their first visit, talking about how to best tailor a plan to their needs.
 We also find that when the office isn’t stuffed to the brim with seven-minute visits, you can be seen when you need to be seen, without the wait.

 • In a world where Dr. Google does a bang-up job creating needless anxiety, we believe it’s important to have a trusted doctor in your corner who knows you—someone who can take the time to help you find the best solution for your needs.